 - Ask your doctor for samples of any medicines you're prescribed.
 Keep in mind that samples might not be available for all medicines.
 But if you take a sample medication and have side effects that are difficult to manage, you won't have to pay the cost of a full prescription if you switch.
 Note: Doctors cannot give out samples of narcotic analgesics for pain (also called opioids, such as morphine, codeine, or oxycodone).
 To keep costs down, ask for just part of a prescription to make sure that the medication works for you before paying for a full supply.

 - Shop around.
 Call the pharmacies in your area to check the prices of the medicines you've been prescribed.
 You may find that some larger stores have lower prices for commonly prescribed pain medicines and antibiotics.
+Ask if your insurance plan offers a mail-order prescription medication option that might cut down on your costs.

 - In general, don't order medicines from online pharmacies.
 While some online pharmacies may offer low prices, the U.S. Food and Drug Administration (FDA) advises people not to buy medicine online.
 Some online pharmacies may not be licensed.
 Some online pharmacies may sell medicine that is unapproved, or "counterfeit" medicines.
 Counterfeit medicines may look exactly like the real FDA-approved medication, but are impure (contain ingredients other than the medicine) so the dosage isn't what's listed on the label.
 If there is no other way to afford your medicine than through an online pharmacy, make sure the web site has the National Association of Boards of Pharmacy's Verified Internet Pharmacy Practice Sites Seal, also known as the VIPPS Seal.
 This seal means the online pharmacy applies and meets state licensure requirements and other VIPPS criteria.